SimonShapiro/solid-musing/content/posts/using-rdf-data-2/index.md

 date: 2019-03-21T17:00:03Z
 draft: false
 ---
-In the [last note](../using-rdf-data-1), I identified a number of issues or challenges to using rdf.
+In the [previous note](../using-rdf-data-1), I identified a number of issues or challenges to using rdf.
 In particular I pointed to three that I plan to experiment with here:

 - How to have a general purpose application with a more human friendly UI?
 - How do we bridge the divide between document orientation and the store orientation?